obit-thumbnail

 My condolences to George’s family, friends and everyone who new this multi-talented creative.
 I came to know George while living working in Houston at Jefferson Davis High School in Northside.
 Was my pleasure to be part of the fine arts department and work along his side teaching visual arts.
 May his soul Rest In Peace.
 Thank You to Jose Antonio Mercado for finding me in social media to deliver this message.

-Marie A Bruni posted on 2/14/22
+Marie A Bruni left a message on February 14, 2022:

 May God’s love bring comfort and peace during this difficult time.
 George graduated from MHS, Class of 58 in Laredo.
 He is reunited with his family, friends and classmates now in Eternal Rest?

-Marie A Bruni posted on 2/14/22
+Marie A Bruni left a message on February 14, 2022:

 With deepest sympathy, may memories comfort his family and bring you peace.
 George graduated from Martin High School Class of 58, a classmate.
 He is sharing his multiple, extraordinary gifts in his eternal rest.
 Prayers ?.